2007 Indianapolis Colts season: Week 15: at Oakland Raiders

 Coming off their Sunday night road win over the Ravens, the Colts flew to McAfee Coliseum for a Week 15 intraconference duel with the Oakland Raiders.
 In the first quarter, Indianapolis jumped out to an early 10–0 lead with kicker Adam Vinatieri managing to get a 22-yard field goal, while CB T.J.
 Rushing returned a punt 90 yards for a touchdown.
 In the second quarter, the Raiders got on the board with QB Josh McCown completing a 3-yard TD pass to WR Ronald Curry for the only score of the period.

 In the third quarter, the Colts went back to work as Vinatieri nailed a 19-yard field goal for the only score of the period.
 In the fourth quarter, Oakland took the lead with RB Justin Fargas getting a 2-yard TD run.
 Afterwards, Indianapolis sealed the win as QB Peyton Manning completed a 20-yard TD pass to rookie WR Anthony Gonzalez.

 With the win, not only did the Colts improve to 12–2, but they also clinched their 5th-straight AFC South title and became the first team in NFL history to win 12 or more games in 5 consecutive seasons.
-Also the Colts secured the No. 2 seed for the NFL playoffs in January.
+Additionally, New England's victory over the Jets earlier in the day assured the No. 2 seed for the Colts in the NFL playoffs in January.